MattScheffler/Random-Lyrics-Scraper/README.md

 Hatsune Miku Wiki: https://w.atwiki.jp/hmiku/
 Vocaloid Lyrics Wiki: https://vocaloidlyrics.fandom.com/wiki/Vocaloid_Lyrics_Wiki

-The program will get the song title, singers, producer, lyrics, and link.
+The program gets the song title, singers, producers, lyrics, link, and translator if there is one.

 Python3 Packages used:
 Beautiful Soup